 Segmentally, the singular and plural forms do not show diagnostics of suppletion.
 More generally, the set of irregular verbs may provide further clues as to what patterns should or should not be considered to be within the glottalization-class system.
-For example, SIL glottalization class B is described by Buck (2000:378) as creating exceptional second-person stems according to the pattern in (43).
+For example, SIL glottalization class B is described by Buck (2000: 378) as creating exceptional second-person stems according to the pattern in (32).

-(43) SIL glottalization class B Shape a. 'make' (completive)
+(32) SIL glottalization class B

-~ 0

-Shape a. 'make' (completive) b. 'liver, soul'
+Shape a. 'make' (completive) b. 'liver, soul' $$1SG C?V$$ $s?a^{53}$ $ts?5^{53}$ $ts?5^{53}$ $2SG C?V$ $s?a^{35}$ $ts?6^{51}$ $ts?6^{3}$

-1sg.
-C?V s?a ts?õ

-2sg.
-CV? sa? tsõ?

-3sg.
-C?V s?a ts?õ

-However, inspection of the entire Stewart & Stewart (2000) dictionary turns up only one other lexical item that is categorized as Class B, $j2\tilde{o}^{35}$ 'carry'.
-In Tapia García (n.d.) this word does not show any stem alternation, in what appears to be a genuine case of interspeaker variation, leaving speakers like Tapia García with only two candidates (the ones in (43)) for the Class B category.
-The tonal alternations in (43ab) further suggest that the 2sg. stem of (43a) is actually vowel-final, in light of the Tonal Lowering rule in (8), while the 2sg. stem of (43b) follows the tonal pattern of ?-final stems, meaning that this two-member class of stem alternations should be split into two patterns with one member each.
-No reliable data are currently available to me on the stem shapes of irregular $j2\tilde{o}^{35}$ 'carry' for speakers who conjugate this verb irregularly.
-Thus the forms in (43) should probably not be taken to define additional glottalization classes in the absence of further reinforcement.
+However, inspection of the entire Stewart & Stewart (2000) dictionary turns up only one other lexical item that is categorized as Class B, $j?\delta^{35}$ 'carry'.
+In Tapia García (n.d.) this word does not show any stem alternation, in what appears to be a genuine case of inter-speaker variation, leaving speakers like Tapia García with only two candidates (the ones in 32) for the Class B category.
+The tonal alternations in (32a-b) further suggest that the 2sG stem of (32a) is actually vowel-final, in light of the Tonal Lowering rule in (6), while the 2sG stem of (32b) follows the tonal pattern of ?-final stems, meaning that this two-member class of stem alternations should be split into two patterns with one member each.
+No reliable data are currently available to me on the stem shapes of irregular $j?\delta^{35}$ 'carry' for speakers who conjugate this verb irregularly.
+Thus the forms in (32) should probably not be taken to define additional glottalization classes in the absence of further reinforcement.

 At this stage, the principal value of the proposed analysis is as an impetus to test whether any other morphological process appears to refer to the posited features, for example by treating Classes 2 and 3 as a natural class.
-The fact that terminal nodes are indexed to different phonological subgrammars opens the possibility that these could interact with other morphologically specific phonological requirements besides the \?# constraint in the first person.
+The fact that terminal nodes are indexed to different phonological subgrammars opens the possibility that these could interact with other morphologically specific phonological requirements besides the ?# constraint in the first person.
 Additionally, the combination of hierarchical structure with marked and unmarked feature values suggests the possibility of glottalization-class alternations: for example a hypothetical process of derivational morphology that reduces markedness by merging Class 4 to Class 5 in derived forms, and/or merges Class 3 into Class 2.
 Lastly, there is the negative prediction that Classes 2 and 4 should never form a natural class or alternate with each other, despite the identical stem shapes in their singular paradigms.

 Already, though, the current proposal can be argued to represent progress over the analysis of Buck (2000) and Stewart & Stewart (2000).
-The table in (44) is adapted from Buck (2000: 379).
+Table 11 is adapted from Buck (2000: 379).

-Class Root 1 st person 2 nd person А V-final addition of final ? В V-final addition of final ?; suppression of vowel laryngealization С ?-final movement of final ? (metathesis) retention of final ?
-D ?-final retention of final ? retention of final ? Е ?-final loss (deletion) of final ? retention of final ?
+Class Root 1 st person 2 nd person A V-final addition of final ? В V-final addition of final ?; suppression of vowel laryngealization C ?-final movement of final ? (metathesis) retention of final?
+D ?-final retention of final ? retention of final ?
+E ?-final loss (deletion) of final ? retention of final?

-(44) Previous analysis: SIL materials
+Table 11.
+Previous analysis: SIL materials